causaest/onrbooks/rbooks-online-extras.md

 A book focusing on plotly, with some tidyverse and shiny bits.
 The physican book was published in early 2020 and since then, no updates were made.

+02. Data Visualization, A practical introduction, by Kieran Healy: https://socviz.co/

+A dataviz book based on ggplot2.
+Incomplete and not updated since 2018.
+It's been a good book when it was published.

 ### Advanced R Programming

 01. Mastering Software Development in R, by Roger D. Peng, Sean Kross, Brooke Anderson: https://bookdown.org/rdpeng/RProgDA/